prof-groff/deep-learning/how-tos/01-AWS-DLAMI.md

 ### 4) Create a New Instance

 Log into AWS at https://aws.amazon.com and navigate to Services > Compute > EC2 and click on the Launch Instance button.
 Select the AMS Marketplace option and search for Deep Learning AMI (or DLAMI).
-Select on of the precompiled images, which include common deep learning toolset such as NVIDIA CUDA, cuDNN, python, TensorFlow, Keras, etc. I use the Deep Learning AMI (Ubuntu) image.
+Select one of the precompiled images, which include common deep learning toolset such as NVIDIA CUDA, cuDNN, python, TensorFlow, Keras, etc. I use the Deep Learning AMI (Ubuntu) image.
 As you progress through the image creation process there are many options.
 The defaults are mostly okay.
 But, when you are selecting the instance type make sure to select the type requested above.
 Also, if you plan to use Jupyter Notebook with your instance you will need to add the following networking rule to make this possible:

-type: Custome TCP Rule
+type: Custom TCP Rule
 protocol: TCP
 port range: 8888
 source: Anywhere 0.0.0.0/0, ::/0